 - Classic: My classic recipe is topped with toasted pine nuts, smoked Spanish paprika (pimentón de La Vera), sea salt flakes, and extra virgin olive oil.

-Step 3: Next, start to blend the hummus, bringing it up to high speed for about 30 seconds.
+- Turn the blender on low speed and gradually turn up the speed until it's on high.
+Blend on high speed for about 30 seconds.
 Add more of the water if necessary until you reach your desired level of creaminess.
-Taste and adjust for salt and/or garlic.
+Adjust the salt and garlic to taste. (image 2)

 Hummus can last up to one week in the fridge when kept in an airtight container.